VeryGoodOpenSource/dart_frog/docs/docs/tutorials/web_socket_counter.md

 hello from the server
 ```

-On the server we should see the following:
+On the server we should see the following output:

 ```
 connected